0xSY3/LUMINA/README.md

 # Lumina - AI-Powered Blockchain Intelligence Platform

-**One-sentence description:** Lumina illuminates the blockchain by providing AI-powered, human-readable analysis of Flow transactions that anyone can understand, making Web3 accessible to millions through intelligent insights.
+**Description:** Lumina illuminates the blockchain by providing AI-powered, human-readable analysis of Flow transactions that anyone can understand, making Web3 accessible to millions through intelligent insights.

 Lumina transforms complex blockchain data into digestible insights through AI, similar to how ChatGPT made AI accessible to hundreds of millions.
 By removing technical barriers, we enable: